 (Makes about 10 sandwiches)

-- 3 tbs sesame oil (or vegetable oil), for brushing
+- a little sesame oil (or vegetable oil), for brushing

-- After 30 minutes, roll the dough into a sausage, cut into 10 pieces
+- Roll the dough into a sausage, cut into small pieces (I use approx 50gm)

 - Roll each piece into a ball; then roll a ball out to a round disc (or oval if you like); brush some oil on the top side of the disc, then fold half over; run the rolling pin lightly over the disc to firm it up; place the disc over a piece of baking paper (non stick paper)